-Evidence on the experiences of survivors of IPV disclosing to healthcare providers

-Liebschutz et al (2008) looked at routine screening from the perspective of IPV survivors and found that while no harm resulted from survivors disclosing their experience of IPV, their experience of disclosing to healthcare practitioners was shaped by the healthcare setting.
+Evidence on the experiences of survivors of IPV disclosing to healthcare providers experience of disclosing to healthcare practitioners was shaped by the healthcare setting.
 The authors recommend that clinicians build a therapeutic relationship with IPV survivors that empowers and educates their patients and does not demand disclosure.